sinansagir/sinansagir.github.io/outdoor/README.md

 -   Elevation: 2.998m
 -   Summit Date: August 31, 2019

-Mount Dedegöl is the  highest peak in the Central Taurus mountains, located in Isparta province in Türkiye.
+Mount Dedegöl is the  highest peak in the Central Taurus mountain range, located in Isparta province in Türkiye.
 I was originally planning to solo summit this peak, but at the last moment I took my nephew with me.
 This was going to be my first climb of a mountain this high, but still I thought we could make this climb easily as it didn't require any technical skill.
 This was a mistake from the beginning as we didn't take enough water with us.